 Cheyenne, Casper, Laramie, Gillette, Rock Springs, Sheridan, Green River, Evanston, Riverton, Jackson, Cody, Rawlin,s Lander, Torrington, Powell, Douglas, Ranchettes, Worland, South Greeley, Buffalo, Fox Farm-College, Wheatland Mills, Newcastle, Warren AFB, Thermopolis, Evansville, Kemmerer, Bar Nunn, Glenrock, North Rock Springs, Moose Wilson Road, Lovell, Lyman, Pinedale, Afton, Greybull, Ethete, Wright, Antelope Valley-Crestview, Saratoga, Fort Washakie, Lusk, Rafter J Ranch, Star Valley Ranch, South Park, Arapahoe, Wilson, Hoback, Mountain View Town, Basin, Sundance, Guernsey, Pine Bluffs, Upton, Sleepy Hollow, Marbleton, Story, Moorcroft, Dubois, Ranchester, Vista West, Alpine, Hanna, Purple Sage, Dayton, Hartrandt, Diamondville, Cowley, Lucerne, Shoshoni, Clearview Acres, Reliance, Byron, Farson, Jamestown, La Barge, Big Piney, Cokeville, Bear River, Nordic, Pine Haven, Big Horn, Wamsutter, Lingle Hudson, Boulder Flats, Rolling Hills, La Grange, Urie, Encampment, Red Butte, Baggs, Sinclair, Midwest, Hulett, Casper Mountain, Thayne, Chug Creek, Etna, Mammoth, Superior, Alta, and more.

-Further, power plants also used asbestos, mostly as insulation.
-Boilers, generators, turbines, and machinery were filled with asbestos in order to control high temperatures and fire.
-The use of asbestos in power plants continued up until only a few decades ago.
+Power plants have also provided a lot of jobs for Wyoming workers.
+Boilers, generators, turbines, and machinery in power plants were made with asbestos in order to control high temperatures and fire.
+This use continued up until only a few decades ago.

-Many Wyoming schools that were built prior to the early 80s contain asbestos.
-A good majority of these schools are still in operation today.
-In fact, the University of Wyoming was found to contain so much asbestos that in 2009, it was considered to be unsafe.
-Subsequently, the school was issued a violation by the Department of Environmental Quality and was mandated to demolish several buildings.
+Several Wyoming schools that were built prior to the early 80s contain asbestos.
+Many are still in operation today.
+The University of Wyoming was found to contain so much asbestos that in 2009, it was considered to be unsafe.
+Subsequently, the school was issued a violation by the Department of Environmental Quality.

 Oil and Fuel Companies